dam/packetbeat-analyzer/README.md

-# sna
+# Packetbeat Analyzer
-Simple Network Analyser.
-An Electron project to display simple real-time insights about your network.
+Simple Network Analyzer.
+An Electron project to display simple real-time insights about your network using the Beats stack

 ## Environment